-This website is run by Lund University's Faculty of Engineering, LTH.
-We want as many people as possible to be able to use this website, and this document describes how www.lth.se/nofoma2017 complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.
+This website is run by the Department of Chemical Engineering, part of Lund University’s Faculty of Engineering (LTH).
+We want as many people as possible to be able to use this website, and this document describes how www.lth.se/chemeng complies with the accessibility regulations, any known accessibility issues, and how you can report problems so that we can fix them.

 We know some parts of this website aren’t fully accessible.
 See the section on non-accessible content below for more information.

 We’re always looking to improve the accessibility of this website.
 If you find any problems that aren’t listed on this page or if we’re not meeting the requirements of the accessibility regulations, please let us know.

 You can contact us in the following ways:

 The Agency for Digital Government is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Agency for Digital Government to lodge a complaint.

 Technical information about this website’s accessibility

 This website is partially compliant with the Swedish accessibility regulations, due to the non-compliances listed below.